-Personal care aides (“PCA”) provide help to people who are elderly, disabled, or sick.
-Their clients usually require a greater amount of care than their family and friends can provide to them.
-PCAs usually travel to the client’s home but can sometimes work with the client outside of the home.
+Personal Care Aides (PCA) provide help to elderly, disabled, or sick people.
+Their clients usually require a more significant amount of care than their family and friends can provide.
+PCAs typically travel to the client’s home but can sometimes work with the client outside their home.

 This routine personal care often includes:

 - Assist with getting dressed